What To Wear in Europe • Ultimate Packing List for Europe

 This is a travel staple and a great wardrobe choice for women and men traveling in Europe.
 They act as an accessory to your outfit and are super comfortable, giving you an added layer of warmth.
 Regarding fashion and comfort, cool weather in Europe is all about layering.

 With such a varied climate, you must consider your itinerary and time of year.
-In most of Europe’s major cities, I’d suggest a stylish pair of gloves with e-tips.
+I’d suggest stylish gloves with e-tips in most of Europe’s major cities.
 If you get lost, the e-tips or e-touch is essential as you’ll often have to look at your phone when exploring a new city for directions.

 While mittens are the only way to go in a frigid environment, they’re superior to gloves as they keep your fingers together and reduce surface space to the cold air.
 If you have plans for Nordic countries in the winter, these are a must!